skip to Main Content

 - Improve paragraph and sentence construction to more effectively convey meaning.

-- Pay close attention to point of view, narrative voice, internal and external dialogue, and overall story structure.
+- Pay close attention to elements like point of view, narrative voice, dialogue, and overall story structure.

 - Check facts.